Flickdm/mu_crypto_release/OneCryptoPkg/OneCryptoBin/MANUAL_UPDATE_GUIDE.md

 **What to update:**
 - Add/remove function declarations within the appropriate group
-- Maintain consistency with OneCryptoDefinitions.h
+- Maintain consistency with BaseCryptDefs.h

 ### 3. Library Implementation (Protocol Consumer)